How To Speed Up WordPress Backend – Step by Step Guide 2022

 It can be frustrating to have a slow dashboard as that dramatically decreases your productivity level when working on your website.
 Usually, your plugins and themes can cause such problems along with any database issues you might have.

 Increasing the speed of your backend can also improve the speed of your whole website as everything is related.
 This guide covers all the topics you need to get the maximum speed out of your website.

 The majority of backend issues are caused by your web hosting provider or a plugin conflict on your website.
 For this reason, make sure you are hosting your website on a trusted server to ensure the best possible results.
-We recommend FastComet and DreamHost when it comes to WordPress hosting.
+We use and recommend HostArmada when it comes to WordPress hosting.

 The second step is to test and benchmark the loading time of your whole website.
 If your website is taking longer than 3 seconds to load, then your frontend also requires optimization.
 For testing the speed of your website, you can use the following tools:

 GTMetrix gives you recommendations on how you can improve your speed based on your website’s performance.

 It is important as well to check our complete WordPress speed optimization guide for more details on how you can increase the speed of your whole website.

 You can also hire our Web developers and professional WordPress experts at Labinator, to do the work for you.
 We have a unique service that is dedicated to speed optimization.
 Check it up at by clicking here.

 Step 3 – Secure Your Website